Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 You are not alone as you cope with your cancer diagnosis and treatment.
 Find support from family, friends, and community resources to manage emotional, practical, and financial issues.

 Emotional support.
 You may experience complex emotions during your diagnosis and treatment.
-In addition to talking with your doctor, discuss your concerns with family members and friends.
-You may consider joining a support group to share your experience and learn from others facing similar situations.
+In addition to talking with your health care team, discuss your concerns with family members and friends.
+Consider joining a support group to share your experience and learn from others facing similar situations.

-Counselors can also help you process difficult emotions.
-People diagnosed with cancer often become discouraged or scared.
-But if you aren’t participating in your normal activities or are struggling to concentrate, sleep, or eat, tell your doctor and ask about counseling options.
+Counselors can also help you talk about difficult emotions.
+It is normal for people diagnosed with cancer to worry or feel discouraged.
+But people who are living with cancer do have a higher than usual risk of becoming depressed.
+If you feel that you have lost your interest in your usual activities or are struggling to concentrate, sleep, or eat, tell a member of your health care team and ask about counseling options.

 Other outlets to express your emotions and relieve stress include:

 Practical support.
 As you deal with your cancer diagnosis and treatment, you may wonder how you can manage your normal responsibilities, including work and parenting.
-Accept help from others and reevaluate your priorities.
+This is a time to ask for and accept help from others.
+There are many practical steps you can take to manage stress.

 Financial support.
 The cost of cancer care can be high and a burden for some people.
 Soon after your diagnosis, begin talking openly with your health care team about the costs of your care.
 Understanding what costs to expect before starting treatment can help you manage cancer’s financial impact.
 Learn more about managing the cost of cancer care and find helpful financial resources.